AmberC0209/PaddleX/docs/installation/paddlepaddle_install.en.md

 * Note: For more official PaddlePaddle Docker images, please refer to the [PaddlePaddle official website](https://www.paddlepaddle.org.cn/install/quick?docurl=/documentation/docs/en/install/docker/linux-docker.html)

 ## Installing PaddlePaddle via pip
-**If you choose to install via pip**, please refer to the following commands to install PaddlePaddle in your current environment using pip:
+<b>If you choose to install via pip</b>, please refer to the following commands to install PaddlePaddle in your current environment using pip:

 ```bash
 # CPU